-LEVEL DESCRIPTION EXAMPLES FREQUENCY A Almost Certain B Likely Expected to occur in most circumstances More than once per vear Will probably occur in most circumstances At least once per Trim productly decar in most encamerance year С Possible Should occur at some time At least once in three years.
+LEVEL DESCRIPTION EXAMPLES FREQUENCY Α Almost Certain Expected to occur in most circumstances More than once per year В Likely Will probably occur in most circumstances At least once per year С Possible Should occur at some time At least once in three years.
 D Unlikely Could occur at some time At least once in ten years E Rare May occur, only in exceptional circumstances Less than once in fifteen years.